panpf/sketch/docs/decoder.md

 On the Android platform, [BitmapFactoryDecoder] is mainly used to decode static images, and [BitmapFactoryDecoder] is used to decode images using Android's built-in BitmapFactory.

+For images in avif and heif formats, if you need to be compatible with API 24 version, you can use sketch-avif-awxkee [AwxkeeAvifDecoder] decoder provided by module

 #### Desktop and Web platforms

 On desktop and web platforms, [SkiaDecoder] is mainly used to decode static images,